phanumat/Documentation/contributing/style-guide.rst

 - Spell check before committing.
 - Show, don't tell - include example code.
 - Place each sentence on a new line to help with review and readability.
 - Not all documents currently follow these guidelines.
-See the `Contributing <https://github.com/SmartThingsCommunity/Documentation/blob/master/README.md>`_ guide to learn how you can contribute, and help address that. :)
+See the `Contributing <https://github.com/PEA HiVECommunity/Documentation/blob/master/README.md>`_ guide to learn how you can contribute, and help address that. :)

 ----

 .. _style_guide_glossary:

-SmartThings glossary
+PEA HiVE glossary
 --------------------

 =========================================== ===============